apache/libcloud/docs/compute/drivers/azure_arm.rst

 Instantiating a driver
 ~~~~~~~~~~~~~~~~~~~~~~

-Once you have the tenant id, subscription id, application id ("key"), and
+Once you have the tenant id, subscription id, application id ("client"), and
 password ("secret"), you can create an AzureNodeDriver:

 .. literalinclude:: /examples/compute/azure_arm/instantiate.py